Troll Farms: Informativeness, Polarisation, and Voting Outcomes

 Hence, a more informative information structure helps the sender manipulate the voters' decisions, increasing the probability that a voter votes incorrectly in state $0$.
 Intuitively, the sender cannot send informative signals of her own but can only replace voters' informative signals with uninformative ones.
 Hence, the beliefs she can induce in voters are constrained to be closer to the prior than those induced by informative signals.
 When the latter become more informative, the sender's constraint is relaxed.
-Hence, the set of beliefs she can induce expands, increasing her persuasive power.
+Hence, the set of beliefs she can induce expands, increasing her payoff.

 Next, consider effect of the distribution $H$ of voters' types.
 Recall that a voter with type $\frac{1}{2}$ is indifferent between supporting and opposing the government at the prior belief.
 More generally, voters whose types are closer to $\frac{1}{2}$ need a weaker signal to be convinced to shift their vote.
 Thus, for any two voters whose types are on the same side of $\frac{1}{2}$, the voter whose type is closer to $\frac{1}{2}$ is more moderate.
 We can then say that the electorate becomes more polarised when the fraction of moderates decreases and the fraction of extreme voters increases.
 More formally, we use the following definition of polarisation: